FlosMume/AI-Research-Assistant-Starter/README.md

 ## Notes

-- On **WSL**, audio playback is handled by exporting WAV; you can play with `ffplay` or copy to Windows.
+- On WSL, play WAV responses using ffplay or transfer them to Windows for playback.
-- For speed, you may switch the summarizer to a smaller model (e.g., `sshleifer/distilbart-cnn-12-6`).
+- Swap in smaller summarizer models (e.g., sshleifer/distilbart-cnn-12-6) for faster inference.
-- Retrieval is abstracted; swap arXiv with your own corpus or a vector database later.
+- Retrieval is modular — integrate vector databases (Chroma, FAISS) for richer results.

 ---